dorukayhan/decashine/SPEC.md

 This way of doing pity has the following caveats:

-- `.det` MUST NOT be used as a pity class.
+- `.det` SHOULD NOT be used as a pity class.
 - Item weights are kept as-is when pity kicks in instead of being normalized in any way.
 Only the table's total weight changes.
 - When multiple pity classes reach their target, they all take effect.
 In the example above, if `pityClass1`'s pity coincides with `pityClass2`'s pity, the dropped item would be from `pityClass1` ∩ `pityClass2`.
-    - This means there MUST NOT be mutually exclusive pity classes.
-If two mutually exclusive pities were to activate at once, the table wouldn't have anything to drop.
+    - This means there MUST NOT be mutually exclusive pity classes - if two mutually exclusive pities were to activate at once, the table wouldn't have anything to drop.
+To make sure of this, just have one or more items that are in every pity class.

 ### 1.3.
 Pools